wayfair-incubator/oss-template/CONTRIBUTING.md

   providing feedback to the issue's author on what might be missing.
 * Review and update the existing content of our [Wiki](https://github.com/org_name/repo_name/wiki) with up-to-date instructions and code samples.
-* Review existing Pull Requests, and testing patches against real existing applications that use `<project name>`.
+* Review existing pull requests, and testing patches against real existing applications that use `<project name>`.

 Thanks again for your interest on contributing to `<project name>`!